ashwintr303/hpsc-utils/doc/README.md

 the bootloader image `hpps/u-boot/u-boot.bin`.
 These targets trigger a shallow build, i.e. they do but invoke the nested dependency build unless the target file does not exist at all.

+The clean targets clean deeply also, including removing generated config files.
+For shallow clean and any other custom build commands, navigate to the respective component subfolder and use its build system.

 ## Running Qemu